 - Setting breakpoints and watchpoints, including setting Unlimited Flash Breakpoints.

-- Using High-Speed Sampling, SEGGER Real-Time Terminal, SWO and Simple Trace directly in the application.
+- Using High-Speed Sampling, SEGGER Real Time Transfer (RTT), SWO and Simple Trace directly in the application.

 - Low-level communication with the target via JTAG commands.

-The J-Link SDK includes different sample applications in source code which demonstrate the usage of the J-Link API, show the basic startup sequence and provide examples how to integrate the J-Link DLL in different programming languages.
-The sample projects are organized by the executing target platform (Windows, Linux, Mac, Target) and the programming language / environment.
-The following table gives an overview about the included sample projects.
+The J-Link SDK includes different example applications in source code which demonstrate the usage of the J-Link API, show the basic startup sequence and provide examples how to integrate the J-Link DLL in different programming languages.
+The example projects are organized by the executing target platform (Windows, Linux, Mac, Target) and the programming language / environment.
+The following table gives an overview about the included example projects.
 The usage of the J-Link SDK is not limited to these programming environments, it can be used from nearly every programming language which allows loading shared libraries.

 |Project / Script||Target platform||Description|